 It’s important to note that these platforms are not platforms where you can view live streams of church services.
 These platforms are hosting platforms for those looking for ways to stream their church’s service to their congregation remotely.
 Churches are currently facing the problem of not being able to have an in-person sermon.
 These platforms are the solution to that problem.
 This guide to solutions and platforms available will allow churches to live stream their services around the world during this time of need and after too.

 Benefits of Streaming Platforms

 Broadcasting a religious service offers many benefits for churches like yours.
-When you live stream and broadcast a church service, you have the ability to:
+When you stream and broadcast a church service with a streaming platform, you have the ability to:

 - Reach members during emergency pandemics like COVID-19, which we’re currently experiencing.

 - Allow members who are sick or injured, too old to make it in person, or have a disability that makes it difficult to travel to watch your service.

 - Live streams help members who are traveling and want to continue to participate in their own faith community.

 - Extend your reach beyond your local community and help people to connect with one another.